SUP Yoga: The Basics

 This one is for lake homeowners in the northern U.S. You likely won’t see the Northern Lights directly from your patio, but many of our markets with listings are close to parks where this sky phenomenon is visible.
 For instance, stargazers have witnessed the aurora borealis in the Panhandle National Forest in Idaho, Acadia National Park in Maine, and Headlands International Dark Sky Park in Michigan.
 If you’re lucky enough to witness this beautiful sky phenomenon, in which earth’s gases collide with sun particles, your photos won’t do justice to its magnificence.

 If you can’t see every sky phenomenon at your lake house, no need to worry.
-There’s plenty of ways to tackle light pollution at your own home to increase visibility.
+There are plenty of ways to tackle light pollution at your own home to increase visibility.
 So grab a pair of binoculars and start stargazing!

 Fall Lake Activity: Spotting Wildlife